natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/EC2.md

        - Reservation Period - 1 year(+discount) or 3years(+++discount)
        - Payment Options - No upfront(+), partial upfront(++), or all upfront(+++)
        - Reserved Instance's Scope = Regional or Zonal (reserve capacity in an AZ)
-       - Recommended For sterady state usage apps (databases)
+       - Recommended For steady state usage apps (databases)
        - You can buy and sell in the Reserved Instance Marketplace
      - Convertiable Reserved Instances : long workloads with flexible instances
        - Can change the EC2 instance type, instance family, OS, scope and tenancy
        - Up to 66% discount
   5. Savings Plans (1 or 3 years) : commitment to an amount of usage, long workload
+     - same as reserved pretty much but more flexible
      - Discount based on long term usage
      - comit to a certain type of usage ($10/hour for 1 or 3 years)
      - any usage beyond the savings plan is billed at on-demand price